 • What might happen?

-• What tools can I use to help me?
+• What tools can I use to help myself?

-Finally, the last page of the Stop and Think Worksheets set is a reward chart sheet.
+Finally, the last page of the pausing to think worksheets set is a reward chart sheet.
 This is a visual prompt for achieving goals as a result of stopping and thinking in the moment.
 This reward chart may not work for every child or every individual using these stop and think strategies, but it is a tool that is available.

 Helping kids to set goals for stopping and thinking is so valuable and this reward chart page can be used in that process.